Air Pollution & Public Health: Expert Tips for Reducing Exposure and Staying Safe

 Traffic emissionsUrban commutingAvoid peak traffic hours

-These steps help reduce exposure to environmental health risks while broader policy initiatives address pollution at the source.
+These strategies help reduce exposure while broader policies address pollution sources.

 Frequently Asked Questions